merenlab/merenlab.org/data/2017_Delmont_et_al_SAR11_SAAVs/index.md

 wget http://merenlab.org/data/2017_Delmont_et_al_SAR11_SAAVs/files/sets.txt
 ```

 We used these three-letter prefixes to name each of the 103 samples, and to associate them with metagenomic sets with which they were affiliated.
-[This file](http://merenlab.org/data/2017_Delmont_et_al_SAR11_SAAVs/files/samples.txt){:target="_blank"} contains sample names, and explaines which raw data files are associated with each sample.
+[This file](http://merenlab.org/data/2017_Delmont_et_al_SAR11_SAAVs/files/samples.txt){:target="_blank"} contains sample names, and explains which raw data files are associated with each sample.
 It will be referred to as `samples.txt` throughout the document, and you can get a copy of this file into your work directory:

 ``` bash
 wget http://merenlab.org/data/2017_Delmont_et_al_SAR11_SAAVs/files/samples.txt